Travel Safety and Overseas Work

 The University recognises that it owes all staff and students a duty of care and must ensure, as a matter or moral and legal principle, that staff or students who travel or work overseas are protected, so far as is reasonably practicable, from risks to their health and safety.

 In strict legal terms the Health and Safety at Work etc. Act 1974 does not apply to work that is carried out overseas.
-However, as the organisation and planning of overseas trips does take place within the UK, the enforcing authorities would certainly expect these elements of the work be carried out with the same degree of due diligence and regard to risk management as would be required if the work was to be conducted within the UK.
+However, as the organisation and planning of overseas trips does take place within the UK, the UK enforcing authorities would expect these elements of the work be carried out with the same degree of due diligence and regard to risk management as would be required if the work was to be conducted within the UK.
 The University therefore expects those arranging such work to apply similar standards of safety management to the organisation of overseas work.

 Authorisation must be obtained at Head of College or higher level before undertaking any travel that is against UK Government Travel Advice.
 Such trips can be entirely justifiable.
-However, the academic or business merit need to be balanced against the potentially higher risks before undertaking this type of travel.
-Travel against Government advice should always be supported by a full risk assessment and robust academic or business case.
+However, the academic or business merit needs to be balanced against the potentially higher risks before undertaking this type of travel.
+Travel against Government advice should always be supported by a full risk assessment and a robust academic or business case.

-Where work is carried out abroad the law of the area in which the work is being done will normally apply to the conduct of the work itself.
+Where work is carried out abroad, the law of the area in which the work is being done will normally apply to the conduct of the work itself.
 Therefore, in planning some types of more complex overseas work specialist local safety advice may be required to ensure that work is conducted legally.
 Wherever practicable, organisers should aim to achieve standards of safety practice that are comparable to UK standards unless more stringent local rules apply.

 In practice, methodical planning of overseas trips by following a structured risk assessment based approach should enable most hazards to be identified and managed, although organisers must realise that risk will not always be fully eliminated.

-Overseas Travel Risk Assessment Template (v3.2)
+Overseas Travel Risk Assessment template (v4)